vesuxyz/docs/docs/curators/vaults/basics.md

 Vesu Vaults can be configured with a set of roles and permissions:

-- Curator: Governs over the vault and strategy including the strategy mandate, fees and roles.
+- __Curator__: Governs over the vault and strategy including the strategy mandate, fees and roles.
-- Manager: Is able to execute the strategy within the enabled mandate.
+- __Strategist__: Is able to execute the strategy within the enabled mandate.
-- Pauser: Has the permission to pause a vault and strategy in case of an emergency.
+- __Rewards Caller__: Claims rewards from external distribution contracts and sends these to the __Vault Allocator__ over time.

 ## Fees